UT San Antonio

 DISCLOSURE TO LEARNERS:

-JB Cantey, MD, MPH has no financial relationships with ineligible companies to disclose.
+Speaker: Adam De Smith, PhD and Jenny Ruiz, MD, have no financial relationships with ineligible companies to disclose.

-The Pediatric Grand Rounds Planning Committee (Deepak Kamat, MD, PhD, Steven Seidner, MD, Daniel Ranch, MD and Elizabeth Hanson, MD) has no financial relationships with ineligible companies to disclose.
+The Pediatrics Now Podcast Planning Committee members: Steven Seidner, MD, and Holly Wayment have no financial relationships with ineligible companies to disclose.

-The UT Health Science Center San Antonio and Deepak Kamat, MD course director and content reviewer for the activity, have reviewed all financial disclosure information for all speakers, facilitators, and planning committee members; and determined and resolved all conflicts of interests.
+The University of Texas at San Antonio and Steven Seidner, MD course director and content reviewer for the activity, have reviewed all financial disclosure information for all speakers, facilitators, and planning committee members; and determined and resolved all conflicts of interests.

 CONTINUING MEDICAL EDUCATION STATEMENTS:

-The UT Health Science Center San Antonio is accredited by the Accreditation Council for Continuing Medical Education to provide continuing medical education for physicians.
+The University of Texas at San Antonio is accredited by the Accreditation Council for Continuing Medical Education to provide continuing medical education for physicians.

+The University of Texas at San Antonio designates this live activity up to a maximum of 1.25 AMA PRA Category 1 Credit.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 CERTIFICATE OF ATTENDANCE: